TeamIRI/darkshield-api-demos/elasticsearch/README.md

 # DarkShield Files API: Elasticsearch Search/Masking

-This example demonstrates the use of the *darkshield-files* API to search and mask JSON documents from a local Elasticsearch instance.
-To run, the *plankton* web services API must be hosted on the location specified in server_config.py (by default *http://localhost:8959*) and must have the *darkshield* and *darkshield-files* plugins installed.
+This example demonstrates the use of the *darkshield-nosql* API to search and mask JSON documents from a local Elasticsearch instance.
+To run, the *plankton* web services API must be hosted on the location specified in server_config.py (by default *http://localhost:8959*) and must have the *darkshield*,  *darkshield-files*, and *darkshield-nosql* plugins installed.

-You must have Elasticsearch installed and hosted locally at the default port.
+Additionally, an accessible instance of Elasticsearch must be running.
+Credentials to access Elasticsearch can be configured in the credentials.json file.

 To install the additional dependencies, execute *pip install -r requirements.txt* (make sure your virtual environment is activated, or your dependencies will be installed globally).

-The example will load two JSON documents into an index called *test-index*.
-The index will have its contents searched and masked by the DarkShield API and sent to a new index called *test-index-masked*.
-The masked contents in *test-index-masked* will be searched for and displayed by the program.

 DarkShield will find and mask the following: